-The National Energy Board has proposed changes to the Cost Recovery Regulations (CRR) to address fairness in allocating recoverable operating costs of the Board between pipelines which carry oil and gas, and those which carry another commodity.
-The amendments entail:
+On February 22, 2001, the National Energy Board had amended the Cost Recovery Regulations (the Regulations) to address fairness in the allocation of the recoverable operating costs of the Board.
+The amendments entailed:

 - a) the integration of commodity pipelines into the NEB cost recovery methodology; - b) the establishment of a levy equal to two tenths of one percent of the estimated cost of the approved facilities, as determined by the Board; - c) the establishment of a cap on the liability of pipeline companies to pay cost recovery charges not to exceed two percent of the cost of service of any pipeline company.